thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 15 October 2022
+### Daily Rundown on Sunday, 16 October 2022

-- The average temperature today is 14.33˚C;
+- The average temperature today is 14.21˚C;
-- With highs of 15.01˚C and lows of 9.86˚C.
+- With highs of 16.18˚C and lows of 9.08˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->